MoanCo is a workwear company selling personal protective equipment (PPE) such as hard hats and coveralls to the energy sector.

 Each B2B product will have multiple stock codes – one for seller and the other for the buyer.
 However, the same product may appear in several shops so their may be several buyer stock codes.
 The correct buyer stock code would need to appear on the buyers shop.
 With the others hidden.

-The B2C prices will be displayed excluding VAT, while the B2C will show VAT.
+The shops will display the B2B prices excluding VAT, while the B2C will show VAT.

-All payments are currently processed by Secure Trading.
+Currently, Secure Trading is processing all payments.
 We don’t see any need to change this for B2C.
 So B2C visitors will have the standard check out experience typical of eCommerce websites.
 They payment processing should appear to be done without leaving the site so SSL encryption is vital.

 When a B2B buyer has a contract they will have their own store, stock codes and purchasing method.
 B2B clients will have 2 methods of payment: